Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 Gonzo and Rizzo are discovered in the back room having spilled gun powder everywhere…they light the gun powder on accident and run!
 This scene is very comical and feels incredibly cartoony.
 With everyone running around in circles to avoid the trail of lighted gun powder.

 Jim, Gonzo, and Rizzo somehow manage to make it out of the building before it blows!
 Jim pulls out the map and they decide that they are going to try to find someone to take them to the island.
 But wait!
-What about Mrs. Bluveridge?!
+What about Mrs. Bulveridge?!

 The boys run and we fade to black.
 The next morning, Jim, Gonzo, and Rizzo are travelling through an unidentified sea side port looking for someone willing to fund this crazy adventure.
 Jim finds a ship building company called “Trelawney and Son’s Master Ship Builders”.